sogaiu/janet-pegdoc/pegdoc/jandent/jeat/doc_test-writing-tips.md

 ## Non-Tests Within `comment`

-It's also fine to put other forms in the comment block, all such forms will be included in tests.
+It's also fine to put other forms in the comment block, all such forms may be evaluated during testing.
 For example, in the following:

 ```janet
 (comment